My DTC startup roadmap is for DTC/B2C/B2B2C/consumer brand startups.

-It is comprised of methodologies, processes, tools, spreadsheets, diagrams, resource lists, research, data and software, organized to take a startup from idea to $50 million in annual sales.
+It is comprised of methodologies, processes, tools, spreadsheets, diagrams, resource lists, research, data, software and other documents and files, organized to take a startup from idea to $50 million in annual sales.

 Regardless of whether you want to stay small and private or grow large with investor participation, you can use my content to help you achieve your growth goals.